NVIDIA/modulus-launch/examples/cfd/stokes_mgn/README.md

 processor for message aggregation.
 A learning rate of 0.0001 is used, decaying exponentially with a rate of 0.99985.

-![Comparison between the AeroGraphNet prediction and the ground truth for surface pressure, wall shear stresses, and the drag coefficient for one of the samples from the test dataset.](../../../docs/img/ahmed_body_results.png)
+![Comparison of the MeshGraphNet prediction and the filetered prediction against the ground truth for velocity and pressure for one of the samples from the test dataset.](../../../docs/img/stokes.png)

 ## Getting Started